harikirank/CDC-Pipeline-Sales-Data-Kinesis-Dynamodb/README.md

     ![Lambda in Firehose](./Images_Watermarked/22_adding_the_lambda_in_firehose.png?raw=true)

 23. **Adding Permissions for the Lambda Role**
     - Setting up the necessary IAM permissions for the Lambda role to function within the AWS ecosystem.
 Ideally, in a production environment, you will never give full permission to these IAM roles or IAM users.
-Follow the principle of least privilege.
+Always follow the principle of least privilege and don't give more permissions than necessary to complete the task at hand.
     ![Lambda Permissions](./Images_Watermarked/22_adding_the_required_permissions_for_the_lambda_role.png?raw=true)

 24. **Setting Up the S3 Destination in Firehose**